Why OTTs now want films to release in theatres first

 OTT platforms – which emerged as the messiah for movies during the pandemic by becoming their primary source of revenue and audience – are not buying them anymore without a theatrical release first.

-FULL STORY: Bollywood's small-budget films are in crisis mode; here's what's going on

 For OTTs, it makes sense to pick up the so-called “sure-shot” films to ensure a good return on investment.
-These films have already done business at the box office and don’t require marketing spending because viewers would know about them.
-Netflix, for instance, has been picking up the rights to most of the theatrical hits across Tamil, Telugu, and Hindi, including blockbuster RRR in Hindi.
+These films have already done business at the box office and don’t require marketing spends because viewers would know about them.
+Netflix, for instance, has been picking up the rights of most of the theatrical hits across Tamil, Telugu and Hindi, including blockbuster RRR in Hindi.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today